-- Failure to adhere to regulations such as the Data Protection Regulations. - Increased threat to all educational providers from cybersecurity attacks. - The DfE 'Review of Post-16 qualifications at Level 3', as well as the post 16 review of Level 2 qualifications, mean that there is some threat to the future of some qualifications that the College currently offers. - Increased prevalence of mental ill health has seen increased pressure and demand for student support fall on the College itself.
-Services provided by outside agencies have become more and more stretched, leaving the College to cover the gap. - Recruitment of staff is becoming more challenging set against a backdrop of the national targets for new teacher recruitment being missed annually.
-Support staff recruitment has become more challenging due to the level of the sector wide support, staff terms and conditions as well as the availability of more flexible, agile working environments outside of education.
+- The ongoing DfE review of vocational qualifications means that there is a threat to the future of some qualifications that the College currently offers. - Increased threat to all educational providers from cybersecurity attacks. - Increased prevalence of mental ill health has seen increased pressure and demand for student support fall on the College itself.
+Services provided by outside agencies have become more and more stretched, leaving the College to cover the gap. - College fails to adequately manage the impact of AI on College operations/student assessment. - Recruitment of staff is becoming more challenging set against a backdrop of the national targets for new teacher recruitment being missed annually.
+Support staff recruitment has become more challenging due to the level of the sector wide support, staff terms and conditions as well as the availability of more flexible, agile working environments outside of education. - Gill Extension Project fails to deliver on time/to budget.